 PwC Australia’s Chief Digital Officer Vishy Narayanan discusses the ways COVID-19 has brought about immense opportunities for business growth and going digital.
 At PwC, Vishy does not give out any digital transformation advice that the organisation is not following themselves.

-Speaking with ADAPT’s Senior Analyst Peter Hind, Vishy explores the importance of engaging employees remotely, the repurposing of the office space, the intersection and humans and technology with the changing nature of work, and the stronger alliance between IT and HR to support collaboration.
+Speaking at ADAPT’s CIO Edge event, Senior Analyst Peter Hind, Vishy explores the importance of engaging employees remotely, the repurposing of the office space, the intersection and humans and technology with the changing nature of work, and the stronger alliance between IT and HR to support collaboration.

 Vishy, we’ve just had a major federal budget from the government, the idea of helping Australia get out of the recession that’s been caused by COVID.
 You said to me that you felt this great opportunity for CIOs.
 Can you elaborate a bit more on that?